Induction and Recursion Principles in a Higher-Order Quantitative Logic for Probability: Introduction

-\paragraph{Contributions} In summary we make the following contributions \begin{itemize} \item We present an affine lambda calculus with sensitivity annotations for programming in the category $\CMet$ of complete 1-bounded metric spaces. \item We formulate a first (to our knowledge) higher-order logic for quantitative reasoning in which equality is interpreted as distance in metric spaces.
-This includes new rules for recursion over natural numbers and probability measures, as well as a guarded recursion principle; \item We show by example how to use the logic to reason about processes, convergence in temporal learning and for coupling arguments, illustrating the power of the combination of the above mentioned principles; \item We show how to encode Hoare logic in our logic and how to reason with error credits. \end{itemize}
+\subparagraph*{Contributions.} In summary, our contributions are: \begin{itemize}[topsep=0ex] \item We present an affine lambda calculus with sensitivity annotations for programming in the category $\CMet$ of complete 1-bounded metric spaces; \item We formulate a first (to our knowledge) higher-order logic for quantitative reasoning in which equality is interpreted as distance in metric spaces.
+This includes new rules for recursion over natural numbers and probability measures, as well as a guarded recursion principle; \item We show by example how to use the logic to reason about Markov processes, convergence in temporal learning and for coupling arguments, illustrating the power of the combination of the above mentioned principles; \end{itemize}

-\paragraph*{Overview} The paper is organised as follows.
+\subparagraph*{Overview.} The paper is organised as follows.
 We first discuss preliminaries on metric spaces in Section~\ref{sec:prelim}.
-Sections~\ref{sec:fixed:points} and ~\ref{sec:prob:meas} discuss the Banach fixed point operator and the probability measure monad.
+Sections~\ref{sec:fixed:points} and~\ref{sec:prob:meas} discuss the Banach fixed point operator and the probability measure monad.
 Sections~\ref{sec:calculus} and~\ref{sec:logic} discuss the syntax and semantics of the calculus and the logic, respectively.
-Section~\ref{sec:basic:prop} shows how to prove basic properties of the logic, including that equality is a congruence which is equivalent to an internalisation of the usual definition of the Kantorovic measure.
-Section~\ref{sec:markov} shows applications to markov processes, Section~\ref{sec:temporal:learning} shows an application to temporal learning, and Section~\ref{sec:hypercube} illustrates how to use coupling arguments in the logic.
-The encoding of Hoare logic is in Section~\ref{sec:hoare}.
+Section~\ref{sec:basic:prop} shows how to prove basic properties of the logic, including that equality is a congruence which is equivalent to an internalisation of the usual definition of the Kantorovich measure.
+Section~\ref{sec:markov} shows applications to Markov processes, Section~\ref{sec:temporal:learning} shows an application to temporal learning, and Section~\ref{sec:hypercube} illustrates how to use coupling arguments in the logic.
 Finally, Section~\ref{sec:related} discusses related work, and Section~\ref{sec:conclusions} concludes.

-\section{Preliminaries on Metric Spaces}
+\section{Preliminaries on metric spaces}

 A ($1$-bounded) \emph{metric space} is a set $X$ equipped with a distance function $d_X \colon X \times X \to \uinterval$ satisfying (\emph{reflexivity}) $d_X(x,y) =0$ iff $x=y$; (\emph{symmetry}) $d_X(x,y) = d_X(y,x)$; and (\emph{triangular inequality}) $d_X(x,z) \leq d_X(x,y) + d_X(y,z)$.